akkupy/codeDump/web/EcommerceSite/readme.md

 - JavaScript (ES6+)
 ---

-Thank you for visiting Lople!
+Thank you for visiting Cara!
 If you have any questions or encounter any issues, please don't hesitate to contact us.

 Happy coding with us!